1. Home

 Five basic principles of a solar lease agreement

-1. Homeowners leasing solar panels usually pay nothing upfront but make predictable monthly payments for the duration of the agreement.
+1. Homeowners leasing solar panels usually pay nothing upfront, then have predictable monthly payments for the duration of the agreement.

-2. All of the power the solar panels generate is used in your home or goes to the utility grid, where it can generate bill credits through net metering or net billing, depending on where you live.
+2. All of the power the solar panels generate is used in your home or goes to the utility grid.
+In most states, solar power going into the utility grid can generate bill credits through net metering or net billing.

 3. Most solar leases include an annual escalator that raises monthly payments each year but is designed to increase slower than utility energy rates.
 If utility rates rise faster than your lease payments, you will save more money over the life of your agreement.